Self-Correcting Qualified Retirement and 403(b) Plan Mistakes: New IRS Procedures and Guidance for Plan Sponsors

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide ERISA counsel and advisers guidance on the new IRS procedures for correcting benefit plan mistakes and errors for plan sponsors and administrators.
+This CLE course will provide ERISA counsel and advisers guidance on the new IRS procedures for correcting benefit plan mistakes and errors for plan sponsors and administrators.
 The panel will discuss the recent changes to the IRS Employment Plans Compliance Resolution System (EPCRS), available options under the Self-Correction Program (SCP) and Voluntary Compliance Program (VCP), the Audit Closing Agreement Program (Audit CAP), and an in-depth analysis of the procedures necessary to correct benefit plan errors and mistakes under new changes to the EPCRS.

 - Available correction programs under the Employee Plans Compliance Resolution System